TYPO3-Documentation/TYPO3CMS-Reference-TSconfig/Documentation/UsingSetting/UserTSconfig.rst

 Finally you can override or
 :ref:`modify <t3coreapi:typoscript-syntax-syntax-value-modification>`
-settings from groups, of which your user is a member, in the User TSconfig field of that user himself.
+settings from groups, of which your user is a member, in the User TSconfig field of that specific user.

 **Example:**